-Why work for a boss when you can sell your design work directly to the public?
-Here are 15 great websites that make it easy for you.
+Why work for a boss when you can sell directly to the public?
+These websites make it easy.

 You no longer have to invest huge amounts of time and money building your own online store: there are many existing ecommerce websites which will allow you to reach a wider market and sell your products.

 So whether you're looking to publish a book, create your own T-shirts, or sell a series of art prints, the following sites offer a tried and tested way to make the most of your design work and start generating an income from it...

 Art Web is an ecommerce site that specialises in selling art online to buyers around the world.
 A community of different artists and creatives use this online platform to network and share their work, as well as make money from it.
 The service works on a no-commission basis, and there's a free plan that gives you an online gallery with up to 15 images.
 There's also a paid-for version that gives you more images and a professional-looking website.

 Bouf brings together creatives, artists and designers who create unique products to sell their works to consumers who are bored of the mass-produced items on the high street.
 Featuring designer home and garden items, quirky accessories, and 'gifts with a twist', the site is selective about who sells through it, so you first need to go through a simple application process.

 Click for Art specialises in art prints, canvas prints and limited edition housewares, from cushions to mugs and laptop cases, and features work from over 50 artists and design studios from Europe, the US, Asia and Brazil.
 They are always on the lookout for new talent so this could be a great avenue to sell your designs to a commercial audience.
 Find out how you can get involved here.